Fusion-Power-Plant-Framework/bluemira/documentation/source/base/parameter.rst

 ^^^^^^^^^^^^^^^

 A :py:class:`ParameterFrame` allows Parameters to be grouped together to describe the overall parameterisation of a particular analysis or class within ``bluemira``.
 For this reason you will interact with Parameters via a :py:class:`ParameterFrame` in most cases.
-A :py:class:`ParameterFrame` enforces our default units as described in :ref:`unit_convention`.

 A ParameterFrame is written in one of two ways, as a dataclass: